FrankRuben/cuatroporocho-theme/README.md

 The color theme does currently contain colors for win32 graphics mode and win32 console mode, both for dark and light mode, which are implemented by four color theme classes.

-* *Note:* not yet complete, some faces e.g. for dired are not yet defined.
+* *Note:* not yet complete, some faces are not yet defined.
   Anyway, programming faces are supported.

 * *Note:* As zenburn, this still requires a special load: